 The team at Antalis have selected Jahia DX as their primary CMS to build their Digital Experience Stack (DXS.)
 They have also identified in addition to their enterprise solution, they required an inexpensive and flexible CMS to work in tandem to deliver smaller nimble projects that would work alongside their large scale projects.

-Even enterprise companies (5,000+ employees) are making the switch from the likes of Adobe, as WordPress can help to fulfill their ever-evolving digital needs.
+Even enterprise companies (5,000+ employees) are making the switch from the likes of Adobe, as WordPress can help to fulfil their ever-evolving digital needs.

 As WordPress’ CMS system continues to improve its sophisticated functionality and usability aspects, companies are typically using it to create microsites, develop scalable intranets, and more.